 - 1/4 cup of dish soap

 Mix all of these ingredients together, then use a sponge or a soft brush to start scrubbing your rims.
-When that’s done, give it a quick rinse and then buff it dry it with a microfiber cloth.
-They’re going to sparkle like a diamond!
+When that’s done, give it a quick rinse and then buff it dry with a microfiber cloth.
+Your hubcaps will be the envy of the whole neighborhood!